typelevel/doobie/yax/docs/src/main/tut/13-Extensions-PostgreSQL.md

 import xa.yolo._
 ```

 **doobie** adds support for a large number of extended types that are not supported directly by JDBC.
-All mappings are provided in the `pgtypes` module.
+All mappings (except postgis) are provided in the `pgtypes` module.

 ```tut:silent
 import doobie.postgres.pgtypes._